vmware-archive/diegotaskscheduler/README.md

 lein uberjar
 ```

-Now run the following to start the server, replacing $YOUR_IP_HERE with the IP of your machine on your local network.
-This is needed to allow Lattice to keep Diego Scheduler updated about finished tasks.
+Now run the following to start the server:

 ```sh
 PORT=8080 \